Skip to main content

 This article and the information contained herein is for general information and education only.
 It is provided as a courtesy to the clients and friends of AgilLink.
 AgilLink, as a matter of policy, does not give tax, accounting, regulatory or legal advice, and any information provided should not be construed as such.
 Rules in the areas of law, tax, and accounting are subject to change and open to varying interpretations.
 You should consult with your other advisors on the tax, accounting and legal implications of actions you may take based on any strategies presented, taking into account your own particular circumstances.

-AgilLink is an RBC company and a wholly-owned subsidiary of City National Bank Member FDIC
+AgilLink is an RBC company and an affiliate of City National Bank Member FDIC.
+AgilLink is not owned by the Bank.

 City National Bank is a subsidiary of Royal Bank of Canada.
 Deposit products and services are provided by City National Bank.

-Nikki Michelini is independent consultant and is not associated with AgilLink, City National Bank, or Royal Bank of Canada.
+Nikki is employed by Schwab, and independent company, and is not associated with AgilLink, City National Bank, or Royal Bank of Canada.